RichardFreedman/mei_tools/MuseScore_to_MEI_Guide.md

 - The following sections provide more details and screenshots for the key steps mentioned above.

+### Adding the CRIM Style Sheet to MuseScore

+- You will need the `crim_2025.mss` style sheet for MuseScore; download it from the MEI Tools repository.
+- Add it to the `MuseScore 4 > Styles` folder on your machine.
+- As explained below, you can apply this to one score, or set as a default for all scores.

+### Adding the Musica_ficta_color Plug-in to MuseScore

+- You will also need the `musicaFicta_color.qnm`; download it from the MEI Tools repository.
+- Add it to the `Musescore 4 > Plugins` folder on your machine.
+- Install the `Musica_ficta_color` plug-in in MuseScore using the `Plug-in Manager` in MuseScore.
+- You can also define a keyboard short-cut that will make it easier to use.

 ### Importing from MusicXML to MuseScore

 - This is done using MuseScore `File > Open` menu, selecting the MusicXML file as the source.